PRE-SCHOOL LEARNING ACTIVITIES

 Learning Through collectables

-The challenges within the adventure will allow the children to explore dynamics and pitches, as well as the relationship between rhythm and movement through various instruments, body movement and mechanics, as well as identifying lines, shapes, textures through observation and tactile exploration.
+The challenges within the adventure will allow the pre-school learners to explore dynamics and pitches, as well as the relationship between rhythm and movement.
+Learning activities involving various instruments, body movement and mechanics will be conducted, as well as identifying lines, shapes, textures through observation and tactile exploration.

 At the end of the trail, the children will also get to craft their own 3-dimensional movable toy using different art mediums.